jarnaldich/jarnaldich.github.com/_posts/2013-02-24-raw-strings-in-factor.markdown

 The word `change-lexer-column` calls its quotation with the column and the line text of the lexer at that moment.
-The first line, then, just skips that compulsory blank after the introductory word `r|`.
+The first line, then, just skips that blank we talked earlier following the introductory word `r|`.
 The next two lines find the positon of the terminator (`index-from`) and extract the string accordingly (`subseq`).
 At the end of the quotation `change-lexer-column` finds the new lexer column at the top of the stack, and just below it lies our return value: the raw string.

 Let's try it: